Islam-Alattar27/Islam-Alattar27/README.md

 - 🎓 AI Engineer passionate about Deep Learning & Computer Vision
 - 🤖 Building AI systems using Python, TensorFlow, Keras, OpenCV, and Machine Learning
 - 📊 Interested in Data Science and MLOps
-- 🔭 Currently working on Computer Vision and Accident Detection projects
 - 🌱 Continuously learning and improving my AI skills

 ### 🌐 Connect With Me